Part of the Dos and don'ts series – how to keep children and young people safe in sport.

 - Have unnecessary contact with a child or young person (for example, assisting with toileting when a child or young person does not require assistance).

-- Force a child or young person to do something against their wishes, unless it is necessary to prevent injury to the child or young person or to others.
+- Physically force a child or young person to do something against their wishes, unless it is necessary to prevent injury to to them or others.